Xenocrypt/OpenStatesParser/README.md

 -OpenStatesParser.VoteDict, a dictionary pairing an OpenStates legislative ID with the legislator's name, party, district, and a list of their votes in the same order as OpenStatesParser.VoteList.  'yes' is coded as '1', 'no' is coded as '6', and '9' indicates a legislator not listed as voting yes or no.  This coding more or less follows Simon Jackman's 'PSCL' package in R.

-Note: OpenStates.Parser.VoteDict can take a long time to run, so it prints out how many bills remain to be checked, as well as how many contested votes there have been so far.
+Note: OpenStates.Parser.VoteGenerator can take a long time to run, so it prints out how many bills remain to be checked, as well as how many contested votes there have been so far.

 There are also the following functions: